ucsd-cse29/fa24/src/week3/index.md

 to see the differences in how each of you navigated the `vim` editor.

 **Task:**

-1. Run the `cd` command to navigate back to your home directory on `ieng6`.
-2. Clone your forked repository into a new directory on `ieng6` using the command `git clone <SSH clone URL> <new directory name>`.
-3. `cd` into the new directory.
+2. Redownload our C file using a similar `curl` to the previous section.
+`curl https://raw.githubusercontent.com/ucsd-cse29/lab3-starter/refs/heads/main/average.c -o average_telephone.c`.
-4. Now, run the commands that another member of your group used to correct the `average.c` file.
+3. Now, run the commands that another member of your group used to correct the `average.c` file.
 You should find the commands in your shared Google Doc.
-5. **Write in your notes:** What were some of the key differences you noticed between your keystrokes and your group members?
+4. **Write in your notes:** What were some of the key differences you noticed between your keystrokes and your group members?

 ### Part 4 - Getting `ieng6` and Github to Play Nice